mvolkmann/MyUnixEnv/notes/GoNotes.md

 - one current solution is to use vGo from Rus Cox at <https://research.swtch.com/vgo>
   - will be included in Go 1.11

-## Important Standard Packages

-- Go provides many packages in the standard library
-- these are some of the more commonly used packages
-- bufio - implements buffered I/O with Reader and Writer types
-- builtin - not a real package, but a place to document builtin constants, variables, functions, and types
-- container.list - implements doubly linked lists
-- database - defines interfaces implemented by database-specific drivers
-- encoding - defines interfaces for reading and writing various data formats such as csv, json, and xml
-- errors - defines `New` function to create error structs with a string description and a method to get those strings from an error struct
-- flag - implements command-line flag parsing
-- fmt - implements formatted I/O similar to C's `printf` and `scanf`
-- go - sub-packages implement all the standard go tooling such as source file parsing to ASTs and code formatting
-- html - implements functions to parse and create HTML
-- image - implements functions to parse (decode) and create (encode) images
-- io - implements functions to read and write buffers and files
-- log - implements simple logging
-- math - implements many math functions
-- mime - encodes and decodes multimedia formats
-- net - implements network I/O including TCP and UDP
-- net/http - implements functions to send and listen for HTTP and HTTPS requests
-- os - provides access to operating system functionality like that provided by UNIX shell commands
-  - exposes the constants PathSeparator ('/' on UNIX) and PathListSeparator (':' on UNIX)
-- path - implements functions for working with UNIX-style file paths and URLs
-- reflect - implements run-time reflection to work with types determined at run-time
-- sort - implements functions for sorting slices and other collections
-- strconv - implements conversions to and from string representations of primitive types
-- strings - implements many functions on strings
-  - includes `Contains`, `HasPrefix`, `HasSuffix`, `Index`, `Join`, `Repeat`, `Split`, `ToLower`, `ToTitle`, `ToUpper`, and `Trim`
-  - defines `Builder`, `Reader`, and `Replacer` types
-- sync - provides synchronization primitives such as mutual exclusion locks
-  - typically will use channels and `select` instead
-- testing - supports automated tests run by `go test`
-  - quick sub-package implements fuzz testing
-- text - provides functions for parsing text, writing tabbed columns, and data-driven templates
-- time - provides functions to measure and display time and dates
-- unicode - provides functions for working with Unicode characters
-- also see "sub-repositories" that are part of the Go project, but maintained outside the main repository

 ## Command-Line Arguments

 - a slice of the command-line arguments is stored in os.Args